Program Accreditation and Course Approval - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 8.4.3 PACC approval

-Step 1: The Chairperson of PACC considers the change and may consult with the Pro Vice-Chancellor (Students) and may approve the change.
+Step 1: The Chairperson of PACC considers the change and may consult with the Pro Vice-Chancellor (Learning and Teaching Futures) and may approve the change.

 The Dean may request a course change outside of the annual course change approval dates by submitting a request to the Chairperson.
 This will include: